 In order to develop an understanding of how we can work with young people to develop help-seek and goal achieving behaviours, Zuni and the Young and Well CRC have developed Goalzie – part research project, part campaign, part youth collaboration project –Goalzie is a mobile game application, aiming to help young people to learn valuable behaviours to carry through to adulthood.

-The app encourages young people to model help seeking behaviour, by encouraging them to interact with their peers – challenging friends, being challenged and setting fun consequences for unachieved goals— challenges range from physical, such as a dance workout; self regulation such as going two days without Facebook; through to being creative and making a Vine video; and being healthier by giving up chocolate for a week.
+The app encourages young people to model help seeking behaviour, by encouraging them to interact with their peers – challenging friends, being challenged and setting fun consequences for unachieved goals— challenges range from physical, such as Tramadol; self regulation such as going two days without Facebook; through to being creative and making a Vine video; and being healthier by giving up chocolate for a week.
 Consequences include washing the family car, making One Direction your Facebook cover photo, and handing in homework two days early.

 The app was created by the Young and Well Cooperative Research Centre (Young and Well CRC) and the University of South Australia in conjunction with Western Sydney University, Zuni and the Queensland University of Technology.
 The creative strategy, ideation and development was created in conjunction with Digital Arts Network and the media planning and buying executed through Sydney based Mindbox.
 It is the fourth and last in a series of campaigns from the Safe and Well Online project, the project has aimed to encourage young people to value their own online safety and wellbeing, and to educate the community on the use of digital technology to maintain wellbeing.